rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 - queues created by different client libraries could look inequivalent to the broker, though they had equivalent properties
 - queue process monitors were not removed correctly
+- server start up could hang when trying to contact other Erlang nodes in some network configurations (24525)
 - on Windows some batch file variables might pass unescaped backslashes to the broker, causing it to crash